BryanVanWinnendael/Noted/client/src/pages/docs/widgets.md

 # Cross Workspace

-Note Widgets seamlessly function across all your workspaces, ensuring your personalized widgets stay exclusive to you.
+Noted Widgets seamlessly function across all your workspaces, ensuring your personalized widgets stay exclusive to you.

 &nbsp;